ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 <video class="ie-example-video" src="Example_2_-_Basic_UI.webm" autoplay loop></video>
 \endhtmlonly

-Interacting with interface elements is a very particular _kind_ of interaction, but in VR, we find these interactions to make the most sense to users when they are provided physical metaphors and familiar mechanisms.
+Interacting with interface elements is a very particular _kind_ of interaction, but in VR or AR, we find these interactions to make the most sense to users when they are provided physical metaphors and familiar mechanisms.
 Thus, we've built a small set of fine-tuned InteractionBehaviours (that will continue to grow!) that deal with this extremely common use-case: The [Interaction Button][ref_InteractionButton], and the [Interaction Slider][ref_InteractionSlider].

 [ref_InteractionButton]: @ref Leap.Unity.Interaction.InteractionButton
 [ref_InteractionSlider]: @ref Leap.Unity.Interaction.InteractionSlider